 - Spasms may be related to certain drugs (such as cocaine), emotional stress or pain, exposure to extreme cold and cigarette smoking.

 Not all heart attacks begin with the sudden, crushing chest pain that often is shown on TV or in the movies.
 Symptoms vary from person to person.
 Some people will feel mild pain or discomfort at first, and some won’t experience chest pain at all.

-Heart attack signs and symptoms may include:
+Signs and symptoms of heart attacks may include:

 Chest discomfort - People may experience tightness, squeezing or pain.
 The feeling can last more than a few minutes

-Pain and discomfort in the upper body
+in the upper body

 Shortness of breath

 Women may have different heart attack symptoms compared to men.
 Women are more likely to experience chest pain without pressure compared to men.
 Women may also have certain symptoms more often, like shortness of breath, weakness, fatigue, indigestion, nausea/vomiting and palpitations, pain in the upper back, arm, neck and jaw.
 If you, or someone you know, are experiencing symptoms of a possible heart attack, consult your doctor immediately.